In Balance Energy

 We use Watts (W), kilowatts (kW) and kilowatt peak (kWp) to measure power when sizing a system to ensure that all of the different components will work efficiently and safely together when connected.

 We use kilowatt hour (kWh) and kilowatt hours (kWhrs) to measure how much usable power will be generated and or available for export/sale.
-Conventional electricity bills are measured and payable based on kWhrs, Feed in Tariff payments are also based on kWhrs.
+A constant 1kW working for one hour Conventional electricity bills are measured and payable based on kWhrs, Feed in Tariff payments are also based on kWhrs.

 Accurate kWh estimates can be prepared in advance of an installation based on historical solar radiation data combined with the characteristics of the installation and the location.
-In the UK we typically see that for every 1kWp of installed PV you get a return of between 800 and 1000 kwhrs of electricity per year.
-The better the system design in relation to it's location the greater the kWhrs return will be.
+In the UK we typically see that for every 1kWp of installed PV you get a return of between 800 and 1000 kwhrs of electricity over the course of a year.
+The better the system design in relation to it's location the greater the kWhrs return Vs kWp installed will be.

 Top of page